Preparing and Operating Self-propelled Modular Transporters – SPMT – to Lift and Transfer Loads in the Workplace

 Core ideas you must understand for this topic

-• Pre-operational checks: Daily inspections of plant machinery to ensure safety and functionality, including checking fluid levels, tyres, lights, and safety devices.
+- →Pre-operational checks: Daily inspections of plant machinery to ensure it is safe to use, including checking fluid levels, tyres/tracks, lights, and safety devices.
+This is a legal requirement under PUWER (Provision and Use of Work Equipment Regulations).

 Learning Objectives